gsamokovarov/break/README.md

 maintaining 3 different implementations was not so nice.

 If we get better APIs in Ruby-land, we won't run into the problems [ruby-debug] did.
-Even better, the debugger can be thin layers on top of the heavy-lifting debugging instrumentation APIs that live in the interpreter themselves.
+Even better, the debuggers can be thin layers on top of the heavy-lifting debugging instrumentation APIs that live in the interpreter themselves.
 This way the interpreter internals can change as much as they want, but if they still provide the same APIs, all of the debugging tools will still work.
-More, we can port our debuggers to JRuby, TruffleRuby or whatever alternative Ruby implementation is supported and under active development at the time.
+On top of that, our debuggers will work on JRuby, TruffleRuby or whatever alternative Ruby implementation is under active development at the time.

 ## Commands